Altinn/app-lib-dotnet/v7-changelog.md

    - Overriding validation logic is done by injecting a class implementing IInstanceValidator. `App/logic/Validation/ValidationHandler.cs` in app-template is no longer needed.
 Add IInstanceValidator to ValidationHandler.cs if you have custom code there.
 Register the implementation in program.cs `services.AddTransient<IInstanceValidator, ValidationHandler>();`.
    - ICustomPdfGenerator renamed to IPdfFormatter, ICustomPdfGenerator was already implemented with DI, `App/logic/Print/PdfHandler.cs` in app-template is no longer needed.
    - Deprecated method `IAltinnApp.GetPageOrder()` is removed.
 It's now only possible to override this logic by injecting a class implementing IPageOrder
    - Overriding logic for RunProcessTaskEnd is done by injecting a class implementing ITaskProcessor.
+5. Created AddAltinnAppServices in Api project as the new main method to call from Program.cs in the app
+6. Moved registration of Application Insights from Core to Api project.